tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Standard - default, Infrequent Access - cost effective
 - Lifecycle Management - move files to IA after 30 days
 - Lifecycle Policies - move files between storage classes

+## FSx for Windows File Server

+FSx for Windows Servers provides a native windows file system as a service which can be used within AWS, or from on-premises environments via VPN or Direct Connect

+FSx is an advanced shared file system accessible over SMB, and integrates with Active Directory (either managed, or self-hosted).

+It provides advanced features such as VSS, Data de-duplication, backups, encryption at rest and forced encryption in transit.

+- Fully managed native windows file servers/shares
+- Designed for integration with windows environments
+- Integrates with Directory Service or Self-Managed AD
+- Single or Multi-AZ within a VPC
+- On-demand and Scheduled backups
+- Accessible using VPC, Peering, VPN, Direct Connect